Adversarial Attacks on Linear Contextual Bandits: Experiments

 \subsection{Attacks on all Contexts}

-Fig.~\ref{fig:cost_all_algs_attack_all_ctx} shows the total cost for all the attacks (that is to say including CC \lints and CC$20$ \lints compared to Fig~\ref{fig:costs_all_context}).
-This figure shows that even though the total cost of attacks is linear for the synthetic and Jester dataset, it seems that for MovieLens the attacker achieves their goal with a logarithmic total.
-Therefore, despite the fact that the estimate of $\theta_{a^\dagger}$ can be polluted by attacked samples, it seems that \lints can still pick up $a^{\dagger}$ as being optimal for this particular instance.
+Fig.~\ref{fig:regret_all_algs_attack_all_ctx} shows the regret for all the attacks.
+This figure shows that even though the total cost of attacks is linear for algorithms like \lints in the synthetic dataset, the regret is linear.
+More generally, we observe that the regret is linear for all attacked algorithms on all datasets.